Health · Chronic Pain & Aging

 The McGill discovery most doctors still don’t know about

-What her rheumatologist recommended
+What her rheumatologist pointed her to

-Immunocal Platinum — a glutathione precursor, not a glutathione pill
+Immunocal, a glutathione precursor, not a glutathione pill

 Talk 1-on-1 with a wellness advisor · protocol matched to your situation